ctrliq/ascender-install/ascender-install-instructions/eks/README.md

 The following variables should be changed in the file with your favorite text editor:

+# Determines whether to use Route53's Domain Management (which is automated)
+# Or a third-party service (e.g., Cloudflare, GoDaddy, etc.)
+#If this value is set to false, you will have to manually set a CNAME record for
+# {{ASCENDER_HOSTNAME }} and {{ LEDGER_HOSTNAME }} to point to the AWS
+# Loadbalancers
+- `USE_ROUTE_53`: Determines whether to use Route53's Domain Management (which is automated), or a third-party service (e.g., Cloudflare, GoDaddy, etc.).
+If this value is set to false, you will have to manually set a CNAME record for {{ASCENDER_HOSTNAME }} and {{ LEDGER_HOSTNAME }} to point to the AWS Loadbalancers that the installer creates.
-- `ASCENDER_HOSTNAME`: The Route53-managed DNS resolvable hostname for Ascender service.
+- `ASCENDER_HOSTNAME`: The DNS resolvable hostname for Ascender service.
-- `LEDGER_HOSTNAME`: The Route53-managed DNS resolvable hostname for Ascender service.
+- `LEDGER_HOSTNAME`: The DNS resolvable hostname for Ascender service.
-- `ASCENDER_DOMAIN`: The Route53-managed Hosted Zone/Domain for all Ascender components.
+- `ASCENDER_DOMAIN`: The Hosted Zone/Domain for all Ascender components.
   - this must be the domain for both Ascender AND Ledger.
 - `EKS_CLUSTER_NAME`: The name of the eks cluster on which Ascender will be installed.
 This can be an existing eks cluster, or the name of the one to create, should the `eksctl` tool not find this name amongst its existing clusters.
 - `EKS_CLUSTER_REGION`: The AWS region hosting the eks cluster